kiku-jw/DataFold/READINESS.md

 ## Conclusion

-DataFold v0.1.0 is **ready for production deployment** for teams needing automated SQL data quality monitoring.
+DriftGuard v0.1.0 is **ready for production deployment** for teams needing automated SQL data quality monitoring.
 The core detection engine is stable, alerts are reliable, and the CLI provides full operational control.

 **Recommended for:**
 - Analytics teams monitoring dashboards